lushaylabs/lushay-code/README.md

 There is also a link from within the extension which will appear once running the extension to download OSS-CAD-Suite.

+> There is an issue when the path or folder to oss-cad-suite contains spaces, to be safe you can for example put it at the root of your drive and name it "oss-cad-suite" without spaces

 ## Getting Started
-To get started you need to open a new folder and have at least 1 verilog file (`.v`) and 1 constraints file (`.cst`).
+To get started you need to open a new folder and have at least 1 verilog file (`.v`) and 1 constraints file (`.cst` / `.lpf` / `.pcf`).
 With these two files created you can press the "FPGA Toolchain" button on the right side of the bottom bar.

 If you have not yet linked OSS-Cad-Suite you will get a popup message with a button where you can link the oss-cad-suite folder.
 Simply select the extracted folder called oss-cad-suite and then you can reclick on the "FPGA Toolchain" button.